Delaware School Nurse Association By-Laws

 Article VII ‚ Meetings

-There shall be a semi-annual business meeting of the DSNA.
+There shall be semi-annual business meetings of the DSNA.

 Section 2: Special Meetings.

-The rules contained in Robert‚ Rules of Order shall govern DSNA in all cases to which they are applicable and in which they are consistent with these By-Laws.
+The rules contained in Robert Rules of Order, Newly Revised shall govern DSNA in all cases to which they are applicable and in which they are consistent with these by-laws.

 A quorum shall consist of a majority of Active members registered at an official meeting.